doigiee/JoshuaDoig_T1A2/README/README.md

 - GITHUB - publishing repositories
 - Netlify - publishing site

-## Info: Home page
+## Information for all Pages
-The hompage serves as the hub for this portolio, connecting all main pages.
+- The hompage serves as the hub for this portolio, connecting all main pages.

-## Info: About me
-This page serves to showcase my personality and to catch the eyes of viewers.
+- The AboutMe page serves to showcase my personality and to catch the eyes of viewers.

-## Info: Projects
-This is a page dedicated to show the recent projects i've been working on.
+- The Projects page is dedicated to show the recent projects i've been working on.

-## Info: Blogs
-Blogs was created to provide recruiters a place to connect with me and other interested developers.
+- The Blogs page was created to provide recruiters a place to connect with me and other interested developers.

-## Info: Resume
-Resume is a direct link to my education and work history.
+- My Resume has been connected on the Homepage and in the Education section and is a direct link to my education and work history.

-## Info: Sitemap and Wireframes
-Sitemap displays a general overview of my portfolio and a way to navigate by seeing how it's all connected and Wiredframes are useful as they show you the viewer how my Portfolio displays on different devices.
+- Sitemap and Wireframes have been added as sitemap displays a general overview of my portfolio and a way to navigate by seeing how it's all connected and Wireframes are useful as they show you the viewer how my Portfolio displays on different devices.

 ## Sitemap
 Created in CLIP STUDIO